 Rooibos tea is used as an effective way to treat allergies like eczema, hay fever and allergy-related bronchitis in some parts of South Africa.
 Its anti-inflammatory qualities help in treating asthma and topical allergic reactions.

 Rooibos tea is known to relieve stress, nervousness and hypertensive conditions.
-Hypertension, commonly known as high blood pressure, can be treated through rooibos tea.
+Hypertension, commonly known as high blood pressure, can be treated through Rooibos tea.
 It acts as a bronchodilator by increasing airflow to the lungs.
-A study showed that drinking a single cup of rooibos tea can help inhibit the angiotensin-converting enzyme.
-The red tea benefits in lowering blood pressure and mitigating dangerous cardiovascular diseases like heart attacks and atherosclerosis.
+A study showed that drinking a single cup of Rooibos tea can help inhibit the angiotensin-converting enzyme.
+The red bush tea benefits in lowering blood pressure and mitigating dangerous cardiovascular diseases like heart attacks and atherosclerosis.

 This tea is also a good source of antispasmodic agents which can ease stomach cramps and abdominal pains.
 It’s mainly because of the activation of K+ (potassium) ions in the body.
 It reduces the presence of hyperactivity in the gastrointestinal tract, prevents diarrhoea and other intestinal issues.

 There is no oxalic acid in red tea which makes it suitable for people with kidney stones.
 Due to oxalic acid, people with kidney stones are discouraged from drinking too much tea as this acid is a crystal-forming substance.
 It can make the presence of calcium stones or any other painful growth in the kidneys even worse by enlarging them.
 But people with kidney stones can drink Rooibos tea.